topofocus/active-orient/README.md

 **Naming-Convention:** The name given in the »create-class«-Statement becomes the Database-Classname.
 In Ruby-Space its Camelized, ie: 'hut_ab' becomes ActiveOrient::Model::HutAb.

-This can be customized in the "naming_convention"-class-method
+This can be customized in the "naming_convention"-class-method, which has to be defined in 'config/boot.rb'.

+ActiveOrient::Model's can be customized through methods defined in the model-directory.
+These methods are loaded by #CreateClass.

 #### CRUD
 The CRUD-Process (create, read = query, update and remove) is performed as